 Doctoral Candidate to be awarded the ACUNS 2016 Dissertation Award

 Gabriela Bueno de Almeida Moraes submission was chosen unanimously out of a very competitive field of applications.The Dissertation Award brings a financial award in the sum of US $1,500.
 She will be introduced and recognized at the Annual Meeting as the Award winner where she will present a paper about institutional complexity and forest-related sustainable development goals titled "The Trees and Everything Else: What Institutional Complexity Means for Forest-related Sustainable Development Goals (SDGs)"

 Samiullah Mahdi International Relations Fulbright Student

-PRI The World: Television in Afghanistan is pushing boundaries, and viewers like what they see.
-See profile on Afghan journalist Samiullah Mahdi, who is studying International Relations at UMass Boston on a Fulbright scholarship.
+Fulbrighter is at the Forefront of a Media Revolution in Afghanistan.
+Afghan journalists Samiullah Mahdi featured on PRI The World: Television in Afghanistan is pushing boundaries, and viewers like what they see.
+Mahdi, is studying International Relations at UMass Boston on a Fulbright scholarship.

 Saadia Ahmad Conflict Resolution Master's Student

 Earned a $5,000 Peace Education Prize from the El Hibri Foundation based on her strong work in interfaith dialogue and understanding.
 "Saadia represents the best of the McCormack Graduate School—passionate about shaping solutions to real-world issues and problems."
 Read More